Is a Phobia of Turtles and Tortoise Causing You Stress?

 The fear of turtles and tortoises can stem from various sources:

-• Learned Behaviour: You can feasibly pick up a phobia to any animal if you see your parents, siblings or friends displaying fear.
+- Learned Behaviour: You can feasibly pick up a phobia of any animal if you see your parents, siblings, or friends displaying fear.
 This is the case with any creature.
+This also usually happens early on in childhood.

-• Cultural Factors: Although many cultures tend to associate turtles with longevity and protection, certain Polynesian cultures depict the turtle as the God of War – I didn’t see that one coming, either!
+- Cultural Factors: If you are in a culture that sees turtles and tortoises negitively this can also be a factor.
+Although many cultures tend to associate turtles with longevity and protection, certain Polynesian cultures depict the turtle as the God of War – I didn’t see that one coming, either!

 The Difference Between Turtles and Tortoises